Hey,

 I guess you have noticed that GSoC did not fund you.
 We did get 2/3 proposals funded.
 However, if you are still interested, there might still be a chance.
 One student, who was selected, would like to drop out, and it might be possible to switch the project to you.
 Are you still interested?Aki

-I was interested so much!
-I didn’t have anything set for the summer and I really enjoyed working with Stan so I got extremely excited.
-I and Aki had a quick call where he explained me the situation and we agreed to wait for the response from Google.
-As Google came positive about the decisions couple days later, my GSoC journey officially began!
-I am so excited to be part of Stan team and contribute to the development of bayesplot.
-It feels fascinating that I am part of the development of a software package that I was a user of couple months ago for my course project.
-I hope I can achieve all of my goals and have a very good journey with Stan, that doesn’t last with GSoC!
+I was so interested!
+I didn’t have anything set for the summer, and I really enjoyed working with Stan, so I got extremely excited.
+I and Aki I had a quick call where he explained to me the situation, and we agreed to wait for the response from Google.
+As Google came out positive about the decisions a couple of days later, my GSoC journey officially began!
+I am so excited to be part of the Stan team and contribute to the development of bayesplot.
+It feels fascinating that I am part of the development of a software package that I was a user of a couple of months ago for my course project.
+I hope I can achieve all of my goals and have a very good journey with Stan, which doesn’t last with GSoC!

 My Project

-Building upon the existing robust framework of bayesplot, the project will primarily focus on implementing the recommendations outlined in “Recommendations for visual predictive checks in Bayesian workflow” by Säilynoja et al.2 Here are list of visualisations that will be aimed to add to bayesplot library:
+Building upon the existing robust framework of bayesplot, the project will primarily focus on implementing the recommendations outlined in “Recommendations for visual predictive checks in Bayesian workflow” by Säilynoja et al.2 Here are list of visualisations that will be aimed at adding to the bayesplot library:

-- Quantile dot plot: The quantile dot plot is a dot plot, where a set number of the observed quantiles visualized instead of the observations themselves.
-It visualizes the distribution of a variable by plotting dots at specific quantiles of the data.
+- Quantile dot plot: The quantile dot plot is a dot plot where a set number of the observed quantiles is visualised instead of the observations themselves.
+It visualises the distribution of a variable by plotting dots at specific quantiles of the data.
 It is not included in the bayesplot, however, as it is part of the ggplot2 library with the function geom_dotplot, it can be implemented for the bayesplot library as well.

 - Binned calibration plots: In these binned calibration plots, the binary observations are divided into a predetermined number of uniform bins, based on the event probabilities predicted by the model.
 Comparing the mean predicted probability to the observed event rate within each bin allows assessing the calibration, or reliability, of the model.
 At the moment, bayesplot doesn’t have a function to create binned calibration plots.
 However, it can be implemented by using ggplot functionalities.

-- PAV-adjusted calibration plots: This is a more advanced calibration plot where the observed proportions are smoothed via isotonic regression (PAV algorithm) to visualize monotonic miscalibration.
+- PAV-adjusted calibration plots: This is a more advanced calibration plot where the observed proportions are smoothed via isotonic regression (PAV algorithm) to visualise monotonic miscalibration.
 It is not included in the bayesplot at the moment.
-Though, it can be implemented by using reliabilitydiag and ggplot2 libraries.
+Though it can be implemented by using reliabilitydiag and ggplot2 libraries.

-- Residual plots: Even though bayesplot offers residual plots through its ppc_error_* group of functions, those functions are more geared towards continous data with styles like scattering.
-It is possible to improve that group of functins to handle discrete and categorical information better and create plots for wider range of data types.
+- Residual plots: Even though bayesplot offers residual plots through its ppc_error_* group of functions, those functions are more geared towards continuous data with styles like scattering.
+It is possible to improve that group of functions to handle discrete and categorical information better and create plots for a wider range of data types.
 This is possible by using combinations of ggplot2 functions.

 - Rootograms: bayesplot offers its own ppc_rootogram function to plot rootograms.
-However, there is a need for upgrade for better visuals and putting more emphasis on discreteness of the data.
-There is a proposed visualisation by Säilynoja et al which can be implemented for bayesplot as well.
-With this update on bayesplot, rootograms would be better suited for its purposes.
+However, there is a need for an upgrade for better visuals and putting more emphasis on the discreteness of the data.
+There is a proposed visualisation by Säilynoja et al, which can be implemented for bayesplot as well.
+With this update on bayesplot, rootograms would be better suited for the purposes.

 Community Bonding Period

-During the community bonding period, I was still in Turkey so our meetings happened online in general.
-I already met with Aki multiple times before but during this period, I had a chance to meet with other mentors of the project, Johah, Noa, and Teemu who moved from being the contributor to mentoring me in the project.
-We had a meeting to simply get to know each other but also discuss our goals and plans.
-I was also instructed about the workflow that is used at contributing to Stan.
-Given with full access to bayesplot repository, I became able to contribute to the project more easily and with less hassle.
-Apart from meetings, I dug deeper into the codebase during this period to have a better view of the repository and design my roadmap in more detailed way.
-Teemu created a GitHub project which will work as a project management tab during the GSoC period and we agreed to use GitHub issues to discuss items on our roadmap in more detailed way.
-With everything is set and agreed on, I am now ready to work on bayesplot and enjoy my time at GSoC.
+During the community bonding period, I was still in Turkey, so our meetings happened online in general.
+I already met with Aki multiple times before, but during this period, I had a chance to meet with other mentors of the project, Johah, Noa, and Teemu, who moved from being contributors to mentoring me in the project.
+We had a meeting to simply get to know each other, but also to discuss our goals and plans.
+I was also instructed about the workflow that is used to contribute to Stan.
+Given full access to the bayesplot repository, I was able to contribute to the project more easily and with less hassle.
+Apart from meetings, I dug deeper into the codebase during this period to have a better view of the repository and design my roadmap in a more detailed way.
+Teemu created a GitHub project which will work as a project management tab during the GSoC period, and we agreed to use GitHub issues to discuss items on our roadmap in a more detailed way.
+With everything set and agreed on, I am now ready to work on bayesplot and enjoy my time at GSoC.

 See you in the next entry of GSoC diaries!